murilobellatini/dialog2rasa/README.md

 ## Usage

-After installation, convert your Dialogflow export to Rasa format using the command:
+After installation, convert your Dialogflow extracted export (i.e. unzip it first) to Rasa format using the command:

 ```sh
 dialog2rasa -p path/to/extracted/dialogflow/export